Essviv/git/README.txt

 Git is a distributed version control system.
-Gis is a free software.
+Gis is a free software distributed under GPL.
+Hello world.